zisra/movie-cli/README.md

 ## Description

-This is a simple web scraper CLI app that scrapes movies from multiple sources and allows you to download them
+CLI app that scrapes movies and shows from multiple sources and allows you to download them

 ## Installation